metaforx/djangocms-rest/docs/tutorial/02-installation.rst

 djangocms-rest supports 2 ways to handle multi-site support:

 1. **Multi-Instance Setup:** Usually multiple instances of the CMS running on different domains.
-See the official CMS documentation for more information.
+This is also valid option for headless mode.
+See the official `Django CMS - Multi-Site installation <https://docs.django-cms.org/en/stable/how_to/03-multi-site.html#multi-site-installation>`_ documentation for more information.
 2. **Single Instance Setup:** Run Django CMS in headless mode and serve multiple sites from a single instance.
-Using the ``SiteContextMiddleware`` to set the site context on the request.
+Using the ``SiteContextMiddleware`` from ``djangocms-rest`` to set the site context on the request.

 **Option 1:**